-Ongoing responsibility for follow-up rests with the business unit's management groups and controller functions.
+Ongoing responsibility for follow-up rests with the business units' management groups and controller functions.
 In addition, separate internal control reviews on key financial processes are conducted with external auditors on a rolling basis.
+In 2010, the separate reviews by auditors included defining and reviewing the content of IFRS, share issue prospectus checking, material flow reporting, reviewing the value of inventories and other assets, system checking in payroll accounting, and going through financing risks.

-Regular inspections by quality auditors or client audit personnel cover also the internal controls of delivery chain processes.
-The Group's Finance function upholds in place an overall self-assessment methodology to form a base to a yearly report to the Board, and makes case-by-case controls of unit functions or processes.
-It also monitors the correctness of external and internal financial reporting
+Regular inspections by quality auditors or customer audit personnel cover also the internal controls of delivery chain processes.

+The Group's Finance function carries out a self-assessment on the arrangement of monitoring in Group units, on the basis of which the Board of Directors has been given a report on the general level of monitoring.
+The Finance function also arranges an overall self-assessment methodology forming the basis for a yearly report to the Board, and carries out case-by-case controls of unit functions or processes.
+Accordingly, a project was launched in the autumn to define and review the inventory and working capital management processes of the units.
+In one unit, a validation of processes related to business control was carried out by an external expert.
+The Finance function also monitors the accuracy of external and internal financial reporting.